swyddfa/esbonio/docs/lsp/getting-started.rst

    Normally any build output from Sphinx will be forwarded to the client as log messages.
    If you prefer this flag can be used to exclude any Sphinx output from the log.

+.. confval:: server.showDeprecationWarnings (boolean)

+   Developer flag which, when enabled, the server will publish any deprecation warnings as diagnostics.

 Examples
 --------